 Anti-Discrimination Laws

-Discrimination (recruitment, promotion, working conditions, wages, etc.) is prohibited on the basis of:
+Discrimination (recruitment, promotion, working conditions, wages, etc.) is prohibited based on:

 - Age